|Shot yesterday in a Cape forest,|

 |Can I wear clothes like this to court?|

 Maybe I'm rambling, because on this part of the trip, I feel more Korean than ever, because the South Africans (both white and black) keep asking me about Korea.
 I tell them I'm from Los Angeles.
 I tell them I'm American, but they still want to know more about Korea.
 And the blacks in particular are so fascinated by my straight and black hair.
-Since there's not so many Asians on the Cape, they just haven't seen it.
+Since there's not so many East Asians on the Cape, they just haven't seen it.

 I had another identity change.
-I changed the font of my brief; no more New Time Roman.
+I changed the font in my brief; no more New Time Roman.
 I'll go crazy if I ever write a brief in New Time Roman again.
 I went and researched for a font for probably 7 hours on the internet to find a new one, and when I transformed my brief in it - it was beautiful.
 I loved it!
 I loved this new font.
 The font seemed to breathe a new life into my writing, and they seemed to work together well, a kind of yin balancing yang.

 I was burnt out mentally from writing too.
 So, I made my way to a forest in the mountains.
 The place is beautiful.
 Lots of young and friendly people who like to talk.
 The last place was a bit more subdued and quiet.
 But they had a cat there, and I miss him too.